-and the
+powMCTGensampleSizeMCTGenprepareGen and the

-is an extension of the
+DoseFinding packageMCPModGenMCPModGeneral is an extension of the

-package, streamlining the analysis of
+DoseFinding package, streamlining the analysis of

 non-normal endpoints.
 Almost all of the functions in the

-coefficients, and S, the
+coefficients, and \(S\), the

-variance-covariance matrix of μ.
-However, S is difficult to know before-hand,
+However, \(S\) is difficult to know

-and for functions like powMCT
+before-hand, and for functions like powMCT, differ for each

-model.
-The MCPModGeneral
+alternative model.
+The MCPModGeneral package does not

-to supply a matrix for S and
+require the user to supply a matrix for \(S\) and instead calculates the theoretical

-negative binomial, binomial, and Poisson distributions.
-Alternatively,
+variance-covariance matrix for the negative binomial, binomial, and

-the emperical covariance matrices can be estimated via simulation.
+can be estimated via simulation.

-Users can also use the MCPModGeneral
+Users can also use the MCPModGeneral package to fit the

 full MCPMod procedure on negative binomial, Poisson, and binomial data,